Related services

 Sprinting Towards Trust-Based Delivery

 To move away from endless discussions, Xebia introduced a “pressure-cooker” approach, starting with the first PI session just weeks into the transition.
 Over 60 stakeholders attended preparatory training.
-Once everyone was able to move past disagreements and uncertainties, Xebia supervised the SAFe implementation.
+Once everyone could move past disagreements and uncertainties, Xebia supervised the SAFe implementation.
 “The results speak for themselves: DSO has transformed its approach from creating one massive project through tight contract-driven project management to incremental delivery based on trust, cooperation, timely adjustments, and actual use,” said Jeletich.
 With new standards, test environments, continuous delivery, and service management, DSO has also noted a quality increase and significant improvements in stakeholder collaboration.